filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 is not specified, the new profile will use [the default template](#default-profile-template) that can be set in the extension settings.

+A template can also be optionally applied later when editing the profile.

 !!! tip

     If you want to use an existing profile as a template, make sure it is not running